-4-1-140 Permit Required
+140. Permit Required

-- (a) Except as provided under this subchapter, no person who is not a member of the Colville Tribes shall take or attempt to take any wildlife on the Colville Reservation unless at the time of taking or attempted taking he has a valid tribal permit to do so in his possession. - (b) No person taking or attempting to take wildlife on the Reservation shall fail or refuse to exhibit his permit(s) to a natural resources enforcement officer upon request. - (c) Fees and regulations to carry out the provisions of this section shall be prescribed by the committee and approved by the Business Council.
+- (a) Except as provided under this subchapter, no person who is not a member of the Colville Tribes shall take or attempt to take any wildlife on the Colville Reservation unless at the time of taking or attempted taking he has a valid tribal permit to do so in his possession. - (b) No person taking or attempting to take fish and/or wildlife on the Reservation shall fail or refuse to exhibit his permit(s) to a natural resources enforcement officer upon request. - (c) Fees and regulations to carry out the provisions of this section shall be prescribed by the committee and approved by the Colville Business Council.

-4-1-141 Form and Contents of Permits; Duplicated Permits; Period of Validity
+141.Form and Contents of Permits; Duplicated Permits; Period of Validity

-- (a) Permits shall be prepared by the Fish and Wildlife Department and furnished to the dealers authorized to issue permits.
+(a) Permits shall be prepared by the Fish and Wildlife Department and furnished to the dealers authorized to issue permits.
 Permits shall be issued in the name of the Colville Tribes.
-Each permit shall be signed by the permittee in ink on the face thereof, and any permit not so signed is invalid.
-With each permit the department shall provide such tags as the committee may prescribe, which the permittee shall attach to the game animal in such a manner as is prescribed by the committee. - (b) It shall be unlawful, except as provided by the committee, for any person to obtain and sign as a permittee in any one permit period more than one original permit for the taking of each wildlife species.
+Each permit shall be signed by the permittee in ink on the face thereof or electronically through the Tribes' approved electronic format, and any permit not so signed is invalid.
+With each permit the department shall provide such tags as the committee may prescribe, which the permittee shall attach to the game animal in such a manner as is prescribed by the committee.

+(b) It shall be unlawful, except as provided by the committee, for any person to obtain and sign as a permittee in any one permit period more than one original permit for the taking of each wildlife species.
 The director may issue a duplicate permit, provided that the person requesting such duplicate permit furnishes the information deemed necessary.
 A fee to be determined and published by the committee shall be collected for each duplicate permit issued.

-4-1-142 Permit Agreement Required
+142. Permit Agreement Required

-(a) All persons to whom permits are issued by the Colville Tribes shall be required to sign a PERMIT AGREEMENT before any such permit shall be valid.
-The PERMIT AGREEMENT shall be in the form provided by this section.
-The PERMIT AGREEMENT shall be signed by the applicant.
+All persons to whom permits are issued by the Colville Tribes shall be required to sign a PERMIT AGREEMENT before any such permit shall be valid.
+The PERMIT AGREEMENT shall be signed by the applicant if the permit is issued in person, or acknowledge electronically if the permit is issued electronically.